giantjs/giant-developer-guide/src/universal-events.md

 - application *routes*, such as `'users/john-smith'`, or `'articles/weather/04042015'`
 - API resources, such as `'session/1234abcd'`
-- internal datastore paths, such as `'user/1/fullName'`
+- internal datastore keys, such as `'user/1/fullName'`
 - file paths such as `'images/logo.png'`

 Unlike DOM events, paths and events in Giant are not tied to the structures they represent.
 An event may be triggered on a path even when there is nothing corresponding to it.
-This feature comes handy when the purpose of an event is meant to signal the absence of something, which would not be possible in the DOM for instance.
+This feature comes handy when the purpose of an event is to signal the absence of something, which would not be possible in the DOM for instance.

 ![Event Bubbling](https://raw.githubusercontent.com/giantjs/giant-developer-guide/master/images/Event%20Bubbling.png)